Tiny-Earth/DemoSite/site/src/inclusive.md

 ![Illustration of the five dimensions of inclusive teaching: Instructors, Pedagogy, Students, Curriculum, and Climate.
 Each dimension connects to the others, with Climate playing a central, moderating role.](assets/five-dimensions-of-inclusive-teaching.svg)

-**Figure 1.** *Illustration of the five dimensions of inclusive teaching.
-Four dimensions – instructors, students, curriculum, and pedagogy – interact with each other and collectively influence course climate, which is depicted in the center.
-The figure is adapted from the five dimensions of diversity and equity in the classroom (Bell et al., 2016), which draws on the dynamics of multicultural teaching and learning framework (Marchesani and Adams, 1992).*
+Figure adapted from (Bell et al., 2016;Marchesani and Adams, 1992).

 !!! tip ""